Cohort applications now open

 • Age-development property (muga brightens with wear): Unique selling proposition for collector pieces

-Muga silk is the world's only naturally golden silk — its distinctive golden-brown color comes from the silk protein (sericin) produced by the Antheraea assamensis silkworm, which feeds exclusively on som and soalu trees (specific to the Brahmaputra valley).
-Unlike most silks that are bleached white and then dyed, muga retains and actually deepens its natural golden color over time — with each washing and wearing, muga becomes more brilliantly golden rather than fading.
-This property of color deepening with age (rather than degrading) makes muga uniquely valuable as an heirloom textile.
-The silkworm itself can only thrive in Assam's specific climate and cannot be commercially bred elsewhere, making muga silk genuinely geographically exclusive.
+Muga silk is the world's only naturally golden silk,its distinctive golden-brown colour comes from silk protein (sericin) produced by Antheraea assamensis silkworm, which feeds exclusively on som and soalu trees (specific to Brahmaputra valley).
+Unlike most silks that are bleached and dyed, muga deepens its golden colour with each washing,becoming more brilliantly golden over time rather than fading.
+This age-development property makes muga uniquely valuable as an heirloom textile.
+The silkworm can ONLY thrive in Assam's specific climate,cannot be commercially bred elsewhere, making muga genuinely geographically exclusive.
+Global demand: 210 MT (Assam produces 202.83 MT = 96.58%).
+GI-tagged 2007.
+Pricing: plain ₹1,500–₹4,000/m ($18–$48); premium ₹8,000–₹25,000/m ($96–$300).